valerie035/data-analytics-winter-2025/module_1/assignment_1.md

   - Did you find videos, articles, or blog posts helpful?
   - Include any relevant link(s) you found helpful and explain why.

 I was able to dive into more specific details on the google search.
-This [link](https://support.microsoft.com/en-us/office/sort-data-in-a-pivottable-3f5e5db4-7ddf-44ac-8b9b-70050aa22523) was helpful for me to visualize what exactly I was looking for
+This [link](https://support.microsoft.com/en-us/office/sort-data-in-a-pivottable-3f5e5db4-7ddf-44ac-8b9b-70050aa22523) was helpful for me to visualize what exactly I was looking for.

 ---